airayzing/Help-Docs-v2/eleapi-resource-center/how-eleapi-works/bot-management/edit-your-chat-flow.md

 If you encounter any issues or need assistance, please contact us at [enquiries@EleApi.io](mailto:enquiries@EleApi.io).
 We will respond within 48 business hours.

 That's it!
-You're now equipped to customize your eleapi's flow and engage users effectively.
+You're now equipped to customize your EleApi's flow and engage users effectively.